mrbrianevans/ch-guide/docs/bulk-data/officers/update-file/personUpdateRecord.md

 The source document of the resignation date.
 Same mapping as described above in [app date origin](#app-date-origin).

 ### Correction indicator
-The correction indicator can be either a space ` ` or a `Y`.
+The correction indicator can be either a space `" "` or a `"Y"`.
 If it's set to `Y`, this indicates that the record is a correction.

 ### Corporate indicator
-Corporate indicator can be either a space ` ` or a `Y`.
+Corporate indicator can be either a space `" "` or a `"Y"`.
 If it's set to `Y`, this indicates that the officer is a corporate body.

 ### Filler
 Filler whitespace.